g-piras/Statea/README.md

 ### **Front-End**
 - React.js with Next.js as a framework
 - Tailwind CSS framework
-- Third part React libraries: daisyui
+- Third part React libraries: daisyui, chartJS

 ### **Back-End**
 - Java with Spring Boot as a framework